-FATHERHOOD Fatherhood PRIDE provides education and support for fathers and father figures through case management, group education and one-on-one support.
-The program addresses the comprehensive needs of fathers and improves their relationship with their children by increasing financial self-efficacy, fatherhood responsibility, job-driven workforce development and reducing domestic violence and recidivism rates.
+FATHERHOOD Fatherhood Program provides education and support for fathers and father figures through case management, PRIDE group education and one-on-one support.
+The program addresses the comprehensive needs of fathers and improves Parental Responsibility Inspiring Dads Everywhere their relationship with their children by increasing financial self-efficacy, fatherhood responsibility, job-driven workforce development and reducing domestic violence and recidivism rates.

 The National Health Corps Florida is an AmeriCorps program that provides service opportunities to help meet unmet health care and health education needs in the region.
-Members are placed each year at non-profits and government sites.
+Twenty-six members are placed each year at non-profits and government sites.
 The Coalition receives funding from the Health Federation of Philadelphia to administer the program.